Version 1.3 – dated: 12/02/2024

 a.
 Browsing Data

-During their normal operation, the computer systems and software procedures used to operate the Site acquire some personal data whose transmission is implicit in the communication protocols of the Internet.
+During normal operation, the computer systems and software procedures used to operate the Site acquire some personal data whose transmission is implicit in the communication protocols of the Internet.
 This information is not collected to be associated with identified subjects, but by their very nature could identify users through processing and association with data held by third parties.
 This category of data includes IP addresses or domain names of computers used by users that connect to the site, URI (Uniform Resource Identifier) addresses of the requested resources, the time of the request, the method used to submit the request to the server, the size of the file obtained in reply, the numerical code indicating the status of the response from the server (successful, error, etc.) and other parameters regarding the operating system and computer of the user’s IT environment.
 These data are used in order to obtain statistical information in anonymous and/or aggregate form about the Site and to allow it to operate correctly.
 It permits the proper delivery of services and is used for security reasons as well as to establish liability in case of computer crimes against the Site or third parties.
 Diennea normally deletes navigation after sixty days.

 b.
 Special categories of Personal Data